Clinical go-live cutover approaches

 This has the benefit of clarity for those involved in touchpoints 3 and 4 – that digital consent is what is required – and that this will be viewed in the usual place for digital consent forms (either within the EHR/document management system (EDMS) or in Concentric, depending on process).

-The challenge with this approach is that it duplicates work that has occured during touchpoint 1 - and operationally is often challenging to get clinicians to duplicate this work, and also introduces the risk of inconsistent consent information being shared between the paper and digital consent process.
+The challenge with this approach is that it duplicates work that has occurred during touchpoint 1 - and operationally is often challenging to get clinicians to duplicate this work, and also introduces the risk of inconsistent consent information being shared between the paper and digital consent process.

 When the proportion of patients who have signed consent forms prior to the day of surgery is low then this approach can be palatable.